MansM/mansm.github.io/_posts/2015-12-05-scaling-your-webapplication-wth-docker.md

 {:toc}
 </div>

-[Docker](https://www.docker.com/) is an open source tool for builing and running containers.
-Containers are an all-in-one package filled the application and its dependencies.
+[Docker](https://www.docker.com/) is an open source tool for building and running containers.
+Containers are an all-in-one package filled with the application and its dependencies.
 The benefit of using containers is that it runs directly on the operating system, which saves you from a virtualization-layer.
 Every container runs seperately, so your environment will be multi-tennnant safe.